dimitri/pgloader/README.md

   - error reporting (done)
   - add input line number to log file?

-### transformation and casts

-  - add per-column support for cast rules in the system

 ### data output

   - PostgreSQL COPY Text format output for any supported input